haoruanwn/MusicEngine/README.md

     cd MusicEngine
     ```

-2.  **Configure and build**:
+2.  **Configure and Build**:

     ```bash
-    # Configure the project, specifying installation to the ~/local/musicengine_install directory
+    # Configure the project and specify the installation directory to ~/local/musicengine_install
     cmake --preset Release -DCMAKE_INSTALL_PREFIX=~/local/musicengine_install

     # Build the project